 The World of Ice & Fire (mentioned)|

 The Rogue Prince (mentioned)

-Laenor had favored knights of his house, which he likely took as lovers.
+Laenor had always favored handsome knights of his household, who he likely took as lovers.
 The first prominent knight was Ser Joffrey Lonmouth, whom Laenor's third son, Prince Joffrey Velaryon, was later named after.
-After Ser Joffrey's death, Qarl Correy became Laenor's new favorite.
+After Ser Joffrey's death, Ser Qarl Correy became Laenor's new favorite.

-Qarl slew Laenor over a quarrel at Spicetown.
+Qarl slew Laenor over a quarrel at a fair at Spicetown.
 The reasons for the quarrel are not known.
 Correy was never seen again after escaping.
-According to The Testimony of Mushroom, Prince Daemon Targaryen paid Correy to kill Laenor to free Princess Rhaenyra Targaryen for himself and offered him escape from Spicetown but had him murdered and the body disposed.
+According to The Testimony of Mushroom, Prince Daemon Targaryen paid Correy to kill Laenor to free Princess Rhaenyra Targaryen for himself and offered him escape from Spicetown on a boat but had him murdered and the body disposed of at sea instead.